Taskforce Cadena (TF Cadena) is a joint agency initiative between the

 What are the penalties for employers engaging illegal workers?

-The ABF can implement employer sanctions under the Migration Act, these include:
+The ABF can implement employer sanctions under the Migration Act 1958, these include:

 - administrative warnings

-- administrative infringement notices, which carry fines for individuals up to
+- infringement notices, which carry fines for individuals up to

-- civil penalties, which carry fines for individuals up to
+- civil penalties for offences, which carry fines for individuals up to

-- criminal offences, which carry fines for individuals up to
+- criminal penalties for offences, which carry fines for individuals up to

 two years imprisonment and up to

-- aggravated criminal offences which carry fines of up to
+- criminal penalties for aggravated offences which carry fines of up to

 five years imprisonment for individuals and

-In cases of organised visa fraud, the ABF might pursue offences carrying penalties up to
+In cases of visa fraud, the ABF might pursue offences carrying penalties up to

 10 years imprisonment and/or fines of up to